Actify

 Break Room Gratitude Board

-A simple whiteboard or corkboard in the break room where staff write short notes recognizing a colleague.
+A whiteboard or corkboard in the break room where staff write short peer recognition notes.
 'Thanks [Name] for covering my patient when I was slammed.'
-No formal system — just a marker and a board.
-Replace or clear weekly.
-Healthcare workers rarely hear positive feedback from patients or management; hearing it from peers fills a gap that nothing else does.
+No app, no system — just a marker and a board.
+Clear weekly.
+Healthcare workers rarely get positive feedback from management; hearing it from peers fills a gap nothing else does.

 1 min to writeWhole unit$15 one-time (board + markers)